Axlefublr/axlefublr.github.io/content/harp/index.md

 This capability is not unique to `global_search` though, as if you press `/` to do a buffer search, you will *also* see the same greyed out search pattern that you can accept with <kbd>Enter</kbd>. \
 Ooooor, you can press <kbd>Up</kbd> to actually paste in that pattern, for you to *edit*.

-The way that searching and the search register works in helix allows it to be very flexible, as you can see; \
+Searching and the search register semantics in helix are very clean, as you can see; \
 It is thanks to this that register harps is the first harp action that makes great use of *every* relativity! \
 Let's go through them.